AC: When did you first start designing?

 AC: Who or what inspired you to become a designer?
 Was it always something you always knew you would do?

 GE: It was something I was born to do.
 I paid for weekly sewing and pattern making classes before attending FIDM to get my degree in fashion design.
-Friends, music, boyfriends who are rockstar musicians, art, traveling, photographers such as David LaChapelle, hairstylists, stylists, and other fashionistas inspire me.
+Friends, music, art, traveling, photographers such as David LaChapelle, hairstylists, stylists, and other fashionistas inspire me.
 Books like Fashion Now by Taschen, Techno Textiles, David LaChapelle’s “Hotel LaChapelle” (which I had the honor to working with Super model Ala from that book who has modeled for me), Toni and Guy Look Books inspire me.
 Also being able to work with Ebony from America’s Next Top Model in one of my runway shows for LA fashion week was very inspirational.

 AC: Who are your favorite designers and why?